Lower Bounds for Linear Minimization Oracle Methods Optimizing over Strongly Convex Sets: Introduction

+{ Note that the \texttt{FO-LMO} model does not include linesearch methods: Determining a minimizer on a line or subspace is not a deterministic function of past first-order observations.
+In Section~\ref{sec:SC}, we consider an alternative algorithm model, dubbed \texttt{LMO-span} methods, allowed to select each iterate anywhere within a span associated with the observed values so far, enabling linesearches.
+Together, these two families of methods include}, for example, the Away-step Frank-Wolfe methods~\cite{lacoste2015global,beck2017linearly}, Pairwise Frank-Wolfe methods~\cite{lacoste2015global,tsuji2022pairwise}, Fully Corrective Frank-Wolfe methods~\cite{holloway1974extension,lacoste2015global}, and Blended Pairwise Frank-Wolfe methods~\cite{braun2019blended}.

-In this model, each iteration of the algorithm can make one call to a first-order oracle, returning $(f(x_k), \nabla f(x_k))$, and one call to the LMO.
-Our theory then bounds iteration complexity to measure the minimum number of such pairs of oracle calls needed to reach a target suboptimality.
+Each iteration of these algorithms can make one call to a first-order oracle, returning $(f(x_k), \nabla f(x_k))$, and one call to the LMO.
+Our theory then bounds iteration complexity to measure the minimum number of such pairs of oracle calls needed to { produce a feasible point with $\varepsilon$-suboptimality (i.e., $x_T\in S$ and $f(x_T) - \min_{x\in S}f(x) \leq \varepsilon$)}. \\